abhinabsarkar/hellopython/readme.md

 RUN directive that is calling PyPi (pip) and pointing to the requirements.txt file.
 This file is listing all the dependencies that the application needs to run.

-EXPOSE exposes the port 5000, that is used by Flask framework mentioned in app.py
+EXPOSE exposes the container port 5000, that is used by Flask framework mentioned in app.py

 CMD - runs the executable with parameters.
 In this case, runs the python application by using python’s -m switch with Flask.
 Refer these links for details - [flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/), [docker](https://docs.docker.com/engine/reference/builder/#cmd) & [python](https://stackoverflow.com/questions/46319694/what-does-it-mean-to-run-library-module-as-a-script-with-the-m-option)